codeadyasha/ECG-Classification/README.md

 # ecg-classification
-Using LSTMs to classify ECG signals in several different heart diseases.
+Using LSTMs to classify ECG signals for different heart diseases.
 Data from the PTB diagnostic database.